GluuFederation/docs-ce-prod/3.1.1/source/index.md

 # Gluu Server Community Edition (CE) 3.1.1 Documentation
 ## Introduction
 The Gluu Server is a free open source identity and access management (IAM) platform.

-The most common use case for the Gluu Server is Single Sign-On (SSO).
-Other common use cases include mobile authentication, API access management, two-factor authentication, customer identity and access management (CIAM) and identity federation.
+The most common use cases for the Gluu Server include:

-The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
-Gluu projects are frequently prefixed with our open source handle: **ox** (e.g. oxAuth, oxTrust).
-Any code in the Gluu Server that we wrote is MIT license, and is available on [Github](https://github.com/GluuFederation/).

-SaaS, custom, open source and commercial software can be made more secure by leveraging a central authentication and authorization service.
-Because there are so many different kinds of apps, there is no way to "top down" implement proprietary security mechanisms.
-This is why open standards are so important for IAM.
+- Single Sign-On (SSO)
+- Mobile authentication
+- API access management
+- Two-factor authentication
+- Customer identity and access management (CIAM)
+- Identity federation.

 While there are many open protocols for IAM, Gluu focuses on just a few.
 Consolidation saves money, and one-off integrations should be avoided.
-Our goal was to support the most widely adopted older protocols, and the most promising new protocols.

-The Gluu Server supports the following open web standards for authentication, authorization, federated identity, and identity management:
+The Gluu Server implements the following open web standards for authentication, authorization, federated identity, and identity management:

 - OAuth 2.0
 - SAML 2.0